Champion trees

 Find out more:

-Note on 1st photo: Hawthorn trees completed this avenue.
+Note on 1st and 5th photos: Hawthorn trees completed this avenue.
 There is only a single dying hawthorn tree remaining at the north end of this avenue, but aerial photos and the local authority tree map suggests this was a line of 4 hawthorn trees on one side of the avenue, and 3 Tai Haku cherries on the other, planted at the same time.

 Tai Haku "great white" Japanese cherry